 Grassi Lakes offer easy, family hiking near Canmore, Alberta, Canada to incredibly beautiful Grassi Lakes nestled beneath Ha Ling Peak and Mount Lawrence Grassi.

-Drive up the hill on the Smith-Dorrien Trail southwest of Canmore and drive a gentle left past the Canmore Nordic Centre to the sign for Grassi Lakes.
-The left turn to Grassi Lakes is at the end of paved road.
+Drive up the hill on the Smith-Dorrien Trail southwest of Canmore and drive a gentle left past the Canmore Nordic Centre at the sign for Grassi Lakes.
+The left turn to Grassi Lakes is near the end of paved road.

 The 4.2 KM (2⅝ mile) trail can be done back and forth along the easier elevation, interpretive trail or as a loop in either direction which will employ the steeper trail option.

 The smorgasbord of visual feasts includes water falls, a bolted and anchored short rock climbing wall which is usually busy, shallow caves to explore, ancient rock paintings and a plethora of birds, chipmunks and squirrels.

 For children, the hike can be a full day of exploration and education.
 For photographers, Grassi Lakes offer a goldmine of opportunity for creativity with color and reflection.

 The lakes are named for miner Lawrence Grassi who constructed marvelous trails and there is a prominent memorial plaque mounted on a rock at Grassi Lakes.
 He is also the namesake for Mount Lawrence Grassi, adjacent and east of Ha Ling Peak.